-You may have heard the old adage in nursing school or from a co-worker: As a nurse, “if you didn’t chart it, it didn’t happen!”
+You may have heard the adage in nursing school or from a co-worker: As a nurse, “if you didn’t chart it, it didn’t happen!”
 Charting takes up a large portion of your shift, especially if you are doing it correctly.
-While time consuming, good charting is essential to providing top notch patient care.
-Not only does charting provide nurses and doctors caring for a patient on future shifts an accurate picture of what happened on previous shifts; it also becomes a permanent part of the patient’s medical record and can even be used for legal purposes.
+While time-consuming, good charting is essential to providing top-notch patient care.
+Not only does charting provide nurses and doctors caring for a patient on future shifts an accurate picture of what happened on previous shifts, but it also becomes a permanent part of the patient’s medical record.
+It can even be used for legal purposes.

 Some organizations have certain requirements for how charting must occur.
 Most hospitals have gone to a computerized documentation system, but you may occasionally come across an institution that still does things with pen and paper.
 Regardless, writing a good note at the end of your shift is essential for every patient.

 There are several different ways to write a nursing note, but this article will focus on one of the most popular and how it is written: the SOAPI note.
 This article will break the SOAPI note down so you can decide if it’s a format that will work for you.
 As always, be sure to check with your organization to determine how they want their notes written.

 The term “SOAPI” is actually an abbreviation of the parts of the note.
 These are Subjective, Objective, Assessment, Plan, and Interventions.